thekalipo/DeParcevauxPouliquen/OVERALL DESCRIPTION/Scenarios.md

 ### Scenario 7 : A farmer receives a notification of help request because his productivity was low on the year

 ### Scenario 8 : A PM identifies well performing farmers based on some metrics and send them a message + incentive + request for best practices (-> to be sent to agronomists)
+Ananya is a policy maker.
+On December, 1st, she receives a notification from DREAM telling that all farmers of her area have delivered their production data.
+She selects some performance metrics among those proposed.
+The systems ranks the farmers accordingly and displays the ranking.
+Ananya selects the farmers that may require help.
+She sends them a message via DREAM

 ### Scenario 9 : A PM identifies poorly performing farmers based on some metrics and send them a message to propose help (-> to be forwarded to agronomists)